Zempler Bank: Products and services

-For businesses, the bank offers bank accounts aimed at sole traders, freelancers, and SMEs.
-These accounts are managed digitally and include a Mastercard debit card for transactions.
-They include tools for financial administration, such as invoice creation, digital receipt management, and cash flow tracking.
-Through its API and Open Banking, the accounts can be integrated with third-party accounting software including Xero, QuickBooks, and Sage.
+Zempler Bank offers business current accounts aimed at sole traders, freelancers, and SMEs, managed digitally and supplied with a Mastercard debit card.
+Accounts include tools for invoicing, digital receipt capture and cash flow tracking and can be connected to third-party accounting software including Xero, QuickBooks, and Sage through Open Banking.
+The bank is one of the largest business current account providers covered by the Competition and Markets Authority's mandatory service-quality survey.